chyro/CLS/README.md

 - Plugin needs to display notifications e.g. friends requests, movie suggestions
 - Replace the movie API - obviously it's not working out
 - create an "artisan"-style bin to install / update the vendor dependencies? use composer?
+- Browser plugin:
+- - hostname / IP should not be in it... but then how do I match the URL permissions to the right site?
+Permissions for the whole internet is overkill...
+Based on query string maybe?
+- - should display notifications and actions

 Folders:
 - app:       core app code (models, controllers, views, etc)